dora-explora/dnasm/README.md

 | 011110      | Execute | Execute the codon at the cursor as an instruction. |

 **Note:** Comments and Outputs are ascii with a prefix of 0b01, with a codon of 111111 being replaced with space.
 This is all ascii characters from 01000001 to 01111110, 65 to 127, as well as ' '.

+## Details

+### Timing
+All processes in DNAsm happen in timesteps.
+Enzyme's operations execute in the order they were readied in